aniruddhballal/VenPay/README.md

 - [x] TASK 193: small task: the order of appearance - accepted, pending, declined - is not the same for vendor - user - check if there should be different preferred orders for each or unify both?
 - [x] TASK 198: display rating in vendor dashboard - product requests
 - [x] TASK 199: display product image in company dashboard - payment requests
+- [x] TASK 205: extract the reviewStyles and move it out and make new styles.ts file - import and reuse on both company and vendor sides

 </details>